bitcod3r/rca-template-bitcoder-template/README.md

 ## Usage
 Just add the --template flag and call it directly.
 It is uploaded to the NPM repository.
-`npx create-react-app my-applicacion --template bitcoder-template`
+`npx create-react-app my-applicacion --template bitcoder`

 ## Maintenance
 Some parts can be updated according to evolution of the `create-react-app` project.
 Specially those related to dependencies at `template.json`.